 Cartilage is a firm tissue, but flexible and softer than bone.
 It is a connective tissue found in many locations of the body.
 It is in ears and noses, joints like your elbows, ankles and knees.
 It is also found at the end of ribs, in the spine, and bronchial tubes.
 An interesting thing to note is that there are no blood vessels in cartilage, due to this fact, growth and repair time is much slower than other tissues in the body.
 A typical cartilage piercing can take anywhere from 4 months to 1 year to fully heal.
 Elastic cartilage is what is found in the ears.
 It is much more flexible than other types of cartilage.

-Options for adorning and piercing your ears are endless, jewelry of all types, styles, and choices are available to customize and personalize any piercing you've chosen to make your own.
+Options for adorning and piercing your ears are endless.
+You can find jewelry of all types and styles to customize and personalize any piercing you've chosen to make it your own.
 Ear piercing has a rich and meaningful history.